 Page 1: A Guide To Watering Bonsai

-However, though the effects of under-watering are immediate, over-watering a bonsai also causes ill-health in trees.
+However, though the effects of under-watering are immediate, over-watering a bonsai also causes ill-health.
 The effects of continual over-watering takes much longer to become noticeable and can often be difficult to diagnose.

 Established plants and trees growing in the ground have the ability to 'adjust' to their habitat and the quantity of water that is available to them.
 If there is not enough water available to the root system, the roots will spread out into the soil until enough moisture can be reliably acquired.
 Thus plants growing in relatively dry areas will have far-reaching root systems that will continue to spread out until a reliable source of moisture can be found.